Kolyanuss/Mobile-application-programming/RecyclerViewFundamentals-Starter/README.md

 TrackMySleepQuality is an app for recording sleep data for each night.
 You can record a start and stop time, assign a quality rating, and clear the database.

-Learn techniques that make RecyclerView more efficient for large lists.
-You will also learn techniques to make your code easier to maintain and extend for complex lists and grids in your Android Kotlin apps.
+Learn how to display items in a grid in a RecyclerView in your Android Kotlin apps.

 Pre-requisites